GDC-ConsumerEdge/parameter-store/examples/eps_to_csv/workflows/README.md

     *   Reconcile differences found during drift checks.
     This mode is typically used when EPS manages the definitive state, and the Git repository needs to be kept in sync or validated against it.

-The specific `MODE` set for the repository in the Github Actions variables determines which jobs within the workflows will execute.
+The specific `MODE` set for the repository in the GitHub Actions variables determine which jobs within the workflows will execute.

 ## Workflows Overview

-All the three workflows documented below call the resuable workflow [csv_updater_pipeline.yaml](./csv_updater_pipeline.yaml) with different parameters to invoke different jobs enabled by the resuable workflow.
-For more information on the configuration options of that workflow, please refer to [RESUABLE_WORKFLOW.md](./reusable_workflow.md)
+All the three workflows documented below call the reusable workflow [csv_updater_pipeline.yaml](./csv_updater_reusable_pipeline.yaml) with different parameters to invoke different jobs enabled by the reusable workflow.
+For more information on the configuration options of that workflow, please refer to [REUSABLE_WORKFLOW.md](./reusable_workflow.md)

 *   **`manual_update_sot.yaml`**: A workflow dispatch that allows manual trigger of the Source of Truth (SOT) CSV generation process, typically used for cluster additions or updates.
 To hydrate new clusters that are added to EPS.
 *   **`call_hydration_pipeline_full.yaml`**: Automatically checks for configuration drift against the Edge Parameter Store (EPS) when pull requests modify specific directories, and potentially triggers a hydration process if no drift is detected (when in EPS mode).